hsh399/HSAi/packages/web-crawler/README.md

 ## 📌 Note

-This is an internal module of LobeHub (`"private": true`), designed specifically for LobeChat and not published as a standalone package.
+This is an internal module of LobeHub (`"private": true`), designed specifically for deepnova and not published as a standalone package.